GilaCMS/docs/source/api-moreclasses.md

 ### addInputType ()
-(static) Create a new input type for gForm class.
+(static) Create a new input type for Form class.

 **Parameters**
 - $name:string the input type name